-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Great Expectations and Associates Inc., as of October 31, 1999, the chances in its stockholders' equity, the results of its operations and its cash flows for the period then ended in conformity with Generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Great Expectations and Associates Inc., as of October 31, 2002, the changes in its stockholders' equity, the results of its operations and its cash flows for the period then ended in conformity with generally accepted accounting principles.

-The accompanying financial statements have been prepared assuming that Great Expectations will continue as a going concern.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in Note 6 to the financial statements, the Company has suffered recurring losses from operations and has a net capital deficiency that raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-Denver, Colorado
+Denver, Colorado January 23, 2003